revoconner/ShaderVariantCollectionTool/README.md

 - `Meta`: Editor-only lightmapping
 - `MotionVectors`: Not needed for Quest
 - `ScriptableRenderPipelineBatching`: If not using SRP Batcher

+### Keywork Filters

+Added in v1.2.0
+- Filters out individual keywords or combinations of keywords
+- If the checkbox on the right side is checked, all combinations including those keywords will be excluded
+- Takes precendent over MANUAL KEYWORD COMBINATION

 ## Manual Keyword Combinations